NextronSystems/analysis-cockpit-manual/upgrade/cluster.rst

       - We don't want to upgrade a non functional cluster
     * - Connection to our new update servers
       - New update server infrastructure
+    * - Stop your Analysis Cockpit - ``optional``
+      - To ensure no scans are being synchronized from your Management Center

 For details regarding some of the above tasks, see the next section in this manual.